 Deepening the understanding of the state-of-the-art of urban waste management strategies: In-depth analysis of the heterogeneous situation in 24 EU cities in 6 countries

-Setting up participatory instruments: Physical and virtual discussion groups – urban agoras – are created to engage urban stakeholders in the co-creation and the discussion of the new solutions.
-Actors with different roles in the waste value chain and in the waste prevention and management cycle are invited to join the UrbanWINS participatory instruments.
+Setting up participatory instruments: Face-to-face and virtual discussion groups – urban agoras – were created to engage urban stakeholders in the co-creation and the discussion of the new solutions.
+Actors with different roles in the waste value chain and in the waste prevention and management cycle were invited to join the UrbanWINS participatory instruments.

-Development and testing of the innovative waste prevention and management: The recommendations and instruments are tested in eight pilot cities in Europe, with different socio-economic, demographic and political backgrounds.
-Their experiences will be compiled in an online toolkit by the end of the project.
+Development and testing of the innovative waste prevention and management: The recommendations and instruments were tested in eight pilot cities in Europe, with different socio-economic, demographic and political backgrounds.
+Their experiences were compiled in an online toolkit available here.

 The European Advisory Board

-UrbanWINS has the support of a European Advisory Board (EAB), comprised of 20 high-level representatives from EU decision-making bodies, regulatory bodies and other stakeholders from the waste sector.
+UrbanWINS had the support of a European Advisory Board (EAB), comprised of 20 high-level representatives from EU decision-making bodies, regulatory bodies and other stakeholders from the waste sector.

-The EAB contributes by providing feedback on the technical developments of the project and in disseminating the project outcomes to gain a broader outreach, such as with newer EU Member States.
+The EAB contributed by providing feedback on the technical developments of the project and in disseminating the project outcomes to gain a broader outreach, such as with newer EU Member States.

 The EAB, together with the UrbanWINS team, announced the Alliance for Urban Metabolism at the final conference of the project.